Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 If you have Aries and Scorpio in Mars, you likely are a confrontational and ambitious person.
 If you have Aries and Scorpio in your chart at all, then you likely are more aggressive than someone who doesn’t.

 Mars counters Venus, which is the planet and goddess of love.
-Where Mars seeks to go forward, to fight, and to accomplish tasks, Venus brings people together and melts away conflict.
+Where Mars seeks to go forward, fight, and accomplish tasks, Venus brings people together and melts away conflict.

 Mars, Sulfur, and Alchemy